Linkedin

 Water is a vital resource for Ecopetrol, as well as for the environment in which it operates.
 That is why, in 2021, the Roadmap for Integral Water Management was established, seeking that the company is water neutral or even water positive by 2045.
 For more information, see the Climate action section and Towards water neutrality.

 Ecopetrol advances in actions of conservation of natural capital and biodiversity, through voluntary efforts and the fulfillment of obligations of environmental compensation and investment of 1%, which contribute to the conservation and monitoring of water resources.
-For more information, see the Environmental compensation and forced investment of 1% section.
+For more information, see the Compliance to biodiversity offsets and 1% investment* requirements section.

 The circular economy is an enabler of the goals in energy transition, net zero carbon emissions, reduction of the water footprint, closure of material and waste cycles, management of natural capital.
 Ecopetrol boosts the latter as it contributes with opportunities for growth, innovation, employment generation and conservation of biodiversity and ecosystem services.
 For more information, see the Circular economy section.